 13) Beer Taster

-The job every college boy “think” they can do.
+The job every college boy “thinks” they can do.
 Surprisingly, being a Beer Taster is quite an analytical type of role.
 Before earning $45 000 and gaining the perks of continuous alcohol consumption during office hours, you need to make your stripes with a certification or two and some job shadowing.
 Perhaps a point of caution….not all beers taste like Budweiser.

 High School Diploma Required